Eleonwra/elcardiocc-baseline-ner/README.md

 **Known Limitations**
 1.	**The Strict +1 Gap:** Phrases are split if words are separated by more than one character (e.g., double spaces or newlines), as the logic requires an exact 1-character distance.
 2.	**Character Mismatch:** The tokenizer does modify symbols like /, (, and + by isolating or stripping them.
-It also frequently normalizes Greek accents.
-These modifications cause the Regex Search to fail, as it cannot find an exact match in the original text, resulting in the permanent deletion of the entity from the results.
+These modifications cause the Regex Search to fail.
+This results in incomplete mapping, where entities may be truncated, split into fragments, or entirely omitted from the final output.

 ## Citation:
 If you use this code or the ElCardioCC dataset, please cite the original BioASQ 2025 task overview: